brainhack-school2022/project_template/README.md

 ## Project definition

 ### Title
-Normative modelling on structural neuroimaging data from the Queensland Twin IMaging (QTIM) data set to compare individualized deviations of twins from the norm
+Normative modelling on structural neuroimaging data from the Queensland Twin IMaging (QTIM) data set to compare individualized deviations of twins from the norm.
 ### Background

 Normative modelling is known from growth charts, where it describes height in form of an individualized z-score/percentile score of deviation from the norm.